 There was however, nothing to say the day I was caught dropping out of the hayloft of Two Gaits Barn, so I just ran like hell.
 Chased by a mad-eyed red-haired young man with bad teeth who ran after me like a demon and as far as he could before running out of air.

-Thank god everyone smoked in those days, it gave a guy a chance to get away.
+But not from the nuns, with the Sisters of Saint Joseph, it was random acts of violence from overweight women bound into tight black stretch materials and habits hiding everything but their faces in sweltering 100-degree heat and humidity which was an average temperature of a summer day in Indiana.
 The wind must flow right through the same materials in the winter.
 Catholics!
 Cigarette butts in the barbecue outside the convent.
 Sister Philip, trying to teach me to spell in a dark room of the convent.
-She was the youngest one Nun I had ever seen.
+She was the youngest Nun I had ever seen.
 A music teacher literally hitting my hands with a steel rod, just like in the movies.
 I think that I may have confused the nuns, maybe it wasn’t all random.

 These experiences are life sentences without possibility of parole: shadow work looks at the prison bars.

-As the crow flies, Fergies Pond was about one mile from home, as the creek flows for a young boy, the trip never really ends; but this creek comes to an abrupt change as it passed under the rise of a railbed.
+As the crow flies, Fergies Pond was about one mile from 14 Village Drive, as the creek flows for a young boy, the trip never really ends; but this creek comes to an abrupt change as it passed under the rise of a railbed.
 Here the creek runs through that railbed in a culvert that demanded a small river.
 An undercut had been dug on the downstream side of the culvert to ensure that debris would not clog the end of the pipe.
 That was Fergies Pond, just big enough to float in and pretend.
 You can find the old railbed on google as a trail.

 The last days of my innocence were spent at Fergies Pond after being separated from my best childhood friend by her mother for reasons that I did not understand.
 In a kinder more human time and place, a few years later we would have been natural first lovers, but that never happened.
 One of those sad regrets made more potent because in her 20’s, Susanne died after having an illegal abortion.
 We were, after all living in Indiana, in a affluent Catholic enclave, where every Sunday Father McDonald preached a sermon demanding no birth control, separating children by gender and 10% of your income.

 -Icarus Flyby outside Our Lady of Mount Carmel Church